Reputation: Image

 In fact, reputation is a highly dynamic phenomenon in two distinct senses: it is subject to change, especially as an effect of corruption, errors, deception, etc.; and it emerges as an effect of a multi-level bidirectional process.
 Reputation is also how others know and perceive you as an individual.

 While image only moves (when transmitted and accepted) from one individual cognition to another, the anonymous character of reputation makes it a more complex phenomenon.
 Reputation proceeds from the level of individual cognition (when is born, possibly as an image, but not always) to the level of social propagation (at this level, it not necessarily believed as from any specific agent) and from this level back to individual cognition again (when it is accepted).

 Moreover, once it gets to the population level, reputation gives rise to a further property at the agent level.
 It is both what people think about targets and what targets are in the eyes of others.
 From the very moment an agent is targeted by the community, his or her life will change whether he or she wants it or not or believes it or not.
 Reputation has become the immaterial, more powerful equivalent of a scarlet letter sewed to one's clothes.
 It is more powerful because it may not even be perceived by the individual to whom it sticks, and consequently it is out of the individual's power to control and manipulate.

-More simply speaking for those who want a working definition of reputation, reputation is the sum of impressions held by a company's stakeholders.
+reputation is the sum of impressions held by a company's stakeholders.
 In other words, reputation is in the "eyes of the beholder".
 It need not be just a company's reputation but could be the reputation of an individual, country, brand, political party, industry.
 But the key point in reputation is not what the leadership insists but what others perceive it to be.
 For a company, its reputation is how esteemed it is in the eyes of its employees, customers, investors, talent, prospective candidates, competitors, analysts, alumni, regulators and the list goes on.